webui/nice.js/README.md

 <script src="/static/libs/jquery/jquery-2.1.1.min.js"></script>
 ```

-Your Pull Request is welcome!
+Your Pull Requests are welcome!

 ***

-### The main problems in JavaScript code
+#### The main problems in JavaScript code

  * ommited keyword `new` to create instance of class
  * ommited `;` in end of line